 Many municipalities in the EU are busy developing their climate and energy action plans.
 They can apply for subsidy support at the European City Facility (EUCF).
 With this subsidy, they can further investigate an ‘investment concept’ and develop it into a fully-fledged ‘business and financial plan’.
-The EUCF is preparing a new application round which should start this month.
+In 2021, two new EUCF application rounds are launched (and there are more to come).

 Municipal climate and energy plans: obstacles

 Municipalities and local authorities play a key role in the European energy transition.
 For example, they often act as a driver for large investment programs for sustainable energy, the smart ‘bundling’ of projects, and in mobilizing the necessary financing.
 However, they encounter two major obstacles.
 The first: finding financing.
 The second: finding suitable ‘investment concepts’ (ideas and plans for investment projects).
 Many new investment concepts are still too unclear, too uncertain and too premature.
 Even concepts with a clear project plan and good motivation often still raise many questions.
 For example: how do the plans score in terms of feasibility, impact, risks and efficiency?
 For a proper assessment, further research is first required.
 And until then, tapping into financing options is virtually impossible.

 The European City Facility offers a solution to this stalemate.
 Municipalities can apply to the EUCF for a grant (of 60,000 euros) to investigate and develop relevant investment concepts into a fully-fledged ‘business and financing plan’.
 The grant is a fixed amount (lump sum) that municipalities can for example use for: carrying out a feasibility study, risk analysis, market research, stakeholder analysis, technical research, legal or financial analyses.
 To be clear, the costs of the final energy investments themselves fall outside the scope of the grant.